 My students often ask me where they can get some more practice online with these English grammar concepts.
 If I’m using one of the big, 4-skills ESL textbooks, I try to get the accompanying online practice.
 This is often the best source because the grammar and vocabulary will match exactly what you’re teaching in class.

-However, there are plenty of great resources for online practice too:
+However, there are plenty of great resources for online grammar practice too:

 Do you Have a Recommendation for ESL Grammar Textbook?